microsoft/bedrock/docs/rings.md

 ## Removing a Ring

 Now let's go over how to remove a Ring from a cluster.
-Do note that there will be [manual steps](https://github.com/microsoft/bedrock-cli/blob/master/guides/manual-guide-to-rings.md#removing-the-ring-from-the-cluster) involved as bedrock currently does not remove services nor does it remove rings from the HLD repository.
+Do note that there will be [manual steps](https://github.com/microsoft/bedrock-cli/blob/master/guides/manual-guide-to-rings.md#removing-the-ring-from-the-cluster) involved as the Bedrock CLI currently does not remove services nor does it remove rings from the HLD repository.

 As we cannot delete the default ring, we need to first set the default Ring to `master` again:
 ```sh